National Hockey League rules: Icing

 Icing occurs when a player shoots the puck across both the center line and the opposing team's goal line without the puck going through the goal crease.
 When icing occurs, a linesman stops play if a defending player (other than the goaltender) crosses the imaginary line that connects the two faceoff dots in their defensive zone before an attacking player is able to.
 If the attacking player beats the defender for the puck, the icing is waved off.
 Play is resumed with a faceoff in the defending zone of the team that committed the infraction.
 Icing is not enforced for a team that is short-handed.
 If the goaltender makes a move from his net to play the puck, the icing is immediately waved off (in contrast to minor league and international hockey, where the goaltender must play the puck for it to be waved off).
 Icing can also be waved off if, in the officials' opinion, the defending team had a viable opportunity to play the puck before crossing the goal line.
 After an icing, a TV timeout cannot be called.
-Some teams may fashion "dumping in" the puck, which is shooting the puck into the opposing team's zone, then chasing it.
-This must be done after the puck crosses the center line or the play will be icing.

-Following the 2004–2005 lockout, the icing rule insists that the team in violation of icing the puck is not allowed to make any line changes before the following faceoff.
+The team who iced the puck may not make any line changes before the following faceoff, however injured players can make changes with exceptions.